Mercedes-Benz Sprinter: Sprinter City

 The Mercedes-Benz Sprinter City minibus variant has been in production since 1995 and is marketed through EvoBus.
 The Freightliner variant has been in production since 2007.
 There are three sizes, Sprinter City 35, 65 and 77, which seat from 10 to 16 passengers; including standing passengers, these versions can accommodate 22 to 40 passengers.
 The 77 variant has a low floor throughout and a third pair of wheels at the rear.
 The Sprinter City has two automatic doors: a set of double doors at the front, used for passengers getting on or off and having a disabled ramp; and a single door behind the rear wheel for passengers alighting, which opens off some stairs in the high-floor area.
 There is also a manual door on the offside into the driver's cab.
 The 77 variant has double rear doors.

 Engines

-For engine choices, the Sprinter is currently offered with inline four and V6 diesel engines; V6 petrol/gasoline; or liquefied petroleum gas (LPG) engines in Europe, Asia, Australia, and South America.
-In North America, only the six-cylinder 3.0 L turbodiesel and 4-cylinder 2.1 L turbo diesel engines are offered.
-The Maxion/Rover HSD diesel engine was offered in Brazil from 1998 to 2002 with the 2,5lt.
+For engine choices, the Sprinter is currently offered with inline-four and V6 diesel engines; V6 petrol/gasoline; or liquefied petroleum gas (LPG) engines in Europe, Asia, Australia, and South America.
+In North America, only the six-cylinder 3.0L turbo diesel and four-cylinder 2.1L turbo diesel engines are offered.
+The Maxion/Rover HSD diesel engine was offered in Brazil from 1998 to 2002 with the 2.5L.
 The versions are 310D with 95PS (Turbo Diesel) and 312D, with 115PS (Turbo Diesel Intercooler).

 An electric hybrid version has been tested, but is not currently officially part of the Sprinter range.
 2,000 electric Sprinters are to be made by VDL Groep from 2016.

-2000–2006 (2002–2006 USA)
+2000–2006 (2002–2006 U.S.)

-2006–present (2007–2010 USA)
+2006–present (2007–2010 U.S.)

 The Sprinter is also available as the 316/416/516 NGT – Compressed Natural Gas (CNG).